Former Canada Research Chairs

 In 2002, Dr. Keefe was selected as Mount Saint Vincent’s first Canada Research Chair in Aging and Caregiving Policy and held the position for 10 years.
 Her research has received provincial, national and international recognition.
 In 2006, she was awarded the Lena Isabel Jodrey Chair in Gerontology and appointed Director, of the Nova Scotia Centre on Aging.

 Dr. Keefe’s primary research areas are caregiving, continuing care, and health human resources.
 She currently leads three research teams – one projecting human resources needed to care for the older Canadians over the next 30 years, another with caregivers of spouses with a cognitive impairment and a third which examines nursing home resident’s quality of life.
 She is a Co-Investigator with the Canadian Dementia Knowledge Translation Network (CDKTN) and the Double Duty Nurses study.
-In the past decade, she has published more than 60 articles and technical reports. .Learn more Dr. Keefe’s work affiliated with her Canada Research Chair in Aging and Caregiving Policy (2002-2012) is accessible for more information.
+In the past decade, she has published more than 60 articles and technical reports.
+A detailed summary of Dr. Keefe’s work affiliated with her Canada Research Chair in Aging and Caregiving Policy (2002-2012) is accessible for more information.

 Tier 1 Canada Research Chair in Equity & Technology

 Dr. Looker was a Tier 1 Canada Research Chair in equity and technology, examining issues of how gender, ethnicity, rural-urban, and socio-economic status impact the facility with, and access to, technology.

 Previous to accepting her Chair, Dr. Looker was a full professor at Acadia University in the Department of Sociology, where she also served as Chair of the Department from 1995 to 2002.